EEN421/EEN421.github.io/_posts/QWEN.md

 curl -fsSL https://ollama.com/install.sh | sh
 ```

 That's the current Linux installation method published by Ollama.
+The script detects `aarch64`, pulls the ARM64 binary, creates a systemd service, and starts it.
+You'll see a warning about not finding a GPU — that's expected.
+There isn't one.

 Verify it: